-- 6. Retrieve draper drive and reel control multicoupler (A) from the hydraulic hose management system. - 7.
-Push knob (B) on the hydraulic receptacle and pull handle (C) fully away from the windrower. - Open cover (D) and position the coupler onto the receptacle.
-Align the pins in the coupler with the slots in handle (C) and push the handle toward the windrower so that the coupler locks onto the receptacle and knob (B) pops out. - Remove hose quick-disconnect (F) from the storage location and connect it to the receptacle on the frame.
+- 8. Retrieve draper drive and reel control multicoupler (A) from the hydraulic hose management system. - 9.
+Push knob (B) on the hydraulic receptacle and pull handle (C) fully away from the windrower. - 10.
+Open cover (D) and position the coupler onto the receptacle.
+Align the pins in the coupler with the slots in handle (C) and push the handle toward the windrower so that the coupler locks onto the receptacle and knob (B) pops out. - 11.
+Remove hose quick-disconnect (F) from the storage location and connect it to the receptacle on the frame.

-Hose quick-disconnect (C) is only present on M1240 machines configured for draper/auger headers.
+Hose quick-disconnect (C) is only present on M1170 machines with the R1 Series Hydraulic Drive kit (MD #B6845) installed.